capnproto/capnproto/kjdoc/tour.md

 KJ makes asynchronous programming manageable using an API modeled on E-style Promises.
 E-style Promises were also the inspiration for JavaScript Promises, so modern JavaScript programmers should find KJ Promises familiar, although there are some important differences.

-A `kj::Promise<T>` represents an asynchronous background task that, upon completion, either "resolve" to a value of type `T`, or "reject" with an exception.
+A `kj::Promise<T>` represents an asynchronous background task that, upon completion, either "resolves" to a value of type `T`, or "rejects" with an exception.

 In the simplest case, a `kj::Promise<T>` can be directly constructed from an instance of `T`: